jadesoftwarenz/JADE-container-examples/examples/Erewhon/README.md

 ## Cleanup

-When you're finished with your containers, you may want to stop and remove the containers and remove the container images.
+When you're finished experimenting with Erewhon, you may want to stop the application and optionally remove the container images.

-To stop and remove the containers but keep the container images:
+To stop the Erewhon Application (stops and removes the containers):

 - Run the __stop.ps1__ script from the __/examples/Erewhon/__ folder.

-To stop and remove the containers and the container images:
+To remove the container images:

 - Run the __remove-images.ps1__ script from the __/examples/Erewhon/__ folder.